By Michael Lanza

 And we went home with a valuable lesson learned.

-I’ve learned much more about storing food properly in the backcountry over the more than three decades since that early trip, including 10 years as the Northwest Editor of Backpacker magazine and even longer running this blog.
+I’ve learned much more about storing food properly in the backcountry over the more than three decades since that early trip, including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog.
 This article shares what I’ve learned about protecting food from critters like bears and, more commonly, mice and other small animals and birds like ravens.

-Follow the tips below and you’ll not only save yourself and your party or family from going hungry, you might save a bear from being developing a habit of seeing humans as sources of food, which too often leads to a bad outcome for that animal.
+Follow the tips below and you’ll not only save yourself and your party or family from going hungry, you might save a bear from developing a habit of seeing humans as sources of food, which too often leads to a bad outcome for that animal.

 If you have any questions or tips of your own to share, please do so in the comments section at the bottom of this story.
 I try to respond to all comments.